-- Conflicting Loyalties: Belter (and which faction thereof), crew of the Roci, system inhabitant or "fuck that noise".
+- Conflicting Loyalties: Belter (and which faction thereof), crew of the Roci, general system inhabitant or "fuck all that noise".
 She juggles with all these.

 - The Lancer: Begins to take this role, to Holden; where he's idealistic and righteous, she's much more pragmatic.
-Yet, with Amos... she's The Leader and he The Lancer.
+Yet, with Amos, she's The Leader and he's The Lancer.
 That which Naomi can't get herself to do (even if she thinks it may need doing)... he just plain does before she can stop him or second-guess herself.

 - Ooh, Me Accent's Slipping: In the second half of Season 3, Naomi returns to her natural Belter creole, but occasionally the British accent she used on the Roci pokes through, indicating that she's not as invested in the cause of the Belt as she imagines herself to be.

-- Pragmatic Hero: She grows more towards this as she regains the Hero, but hints of it were always there.
+- Pragmatic Hero: She grows more towards this as she regains her desire of being a hero, but hints of it were always there.
 She got badly burned in her past, which made her promise to herself not to pull blind heroics — preferably, no more heroics, ever.
 As a result, whenever she does backtrack on "no heroics", she tries to think all the angles through and puts doability and longterm survival very high on the list: you can't properly play hero if you're floundering well out of your depth, dead and/or nobody learns from what you found if you do die.

 - Restraining Bolt: Amos trusts her implicitly to be this for him.
 She looks out for him, in turn; however uncomfortable it occasionally is.

 - Wrench Wench: Other characters rely heavily on her mechanical knowledge.
-She becomes angry at how well Tachi's fully-automated engineering system works because it means there's nothing for her to do.
+Amusingly, she's actually angry at how well Tachi's fully-automated engineering system works because it means there's nothing for her to do.

 A pilot for the Pur'n'Kleen ice trawler Canterbury.